Mesothelioma and Army Veterans

 • Heating systems

-The U.S. Army used asbestos to help keep vehicle parts from wearing down.
-However, working with asbestos-based car parts could send tiny fibers flying into the air.
+The U.S. Army used asbestos to keep vehicle parts from wearing down.
+However, working with these parts could send asbestos fibers flying into the air.
 This puts Army mechanics at risk of mesothelioma and other asbestos-related illnesses later in life.

 Doctors and Medical Care for Mesothelioma Army Veterans

-Mesothelioma is a life-threatening disease that requires urgent medical care.
-Thankfully, the VA health care system has top doctors on staff to treat mesothelioma in Army veterans.
+Mesothelioma is a life-threatening disease that may require urgent medical care.
+The VA health care system has leading mesothelioma doctors on staff to treat Army veterans.
 Learn about some of these doctors below.

 • Dr. Daniel Wiener